Chai80/sast-benchmark-pipeline/normalized-schema.md

 | `line_content`    | string|null  | Source code line at `line_number` (for context).                   |
 | `vendor`          | object       | Tool‑specific data; we store the original JSON under `raw_result`. |

+The vendor.raw_result object contains whatever the original scanner produced (e.g. full Snyk SARIF result).
+You can ignore it for KPIs and dashboards, and only use it when you need deep tool-specific context.